ewallah/moodle-enrol_coursecompleted/README.md

 ## Course completion

-Check the global documentation about course completion: https://docs.moodle.org/404/en/Course_completion
+Check the global documentation about course completion: https://docs.moodle.org/en/Course_completion

 ## Installation:

  1. Unpack the zip file into the enrol/ directory.
 A new directory will be created called coursecompleted.
  2. Go to Site administration > Notifications to complete the plugin installation.

-## Requirements

-This plugin requires Moodle 4.4+

 ## Troubleshooting